Thoughts On Storytelling In Social Situations

 If you're in the story play up your foibles and human side

 Some stories are retelling something you heard or witnessed, and you're not really a part of it.
 If you are involved in the story it's usually more entertaining and relatable if you mention the all the dumb, unsmooth things you did.
 You don't have to be totally self-deprecating or falsely modest, but at least show you handled the situation like a normal person and not a wise-cracking action hero.
 If something surreal happened to you while you were traveling, point out how you never would have gotten into that situation in the first place if you'd had better judgment.
-If your story has a bragging element to it, this helps balance it out.
-Like if you're a guy recounting how you picked up a woman at a bar mention the bits of the conversation where you were feeling nervous and intimidated by her and said something amusingly awkward.
+If your story has an unavoidable bragging element to it, this helps balance it out.
+Like if you're a guy recounting how you picked up a woman at a bar, mention a bit of the conversation where you were feeling nervous and intimidated and said something amusingly awkward.